-Herbal tinctures are powerful plant remedies.
-They are highly concentrated liquid preparations and are one of the most quick-acting and popular ways to administer herbs.
+Herbal tinctures are powerful plant preparations.
+They are highly concentrated liquids and are one of the most quick-acting and popular ways to administer herbs.

 There are many different ways to make tinctures.
 One of those ways is to make what’s called a “lunar tincture.”
 Lunar tinctures are simple and fun to prepare, plus, they can bring a little bit of that ancient wisdom back into your life.